It’s hard to overstate the importance of great customer support.

 But just because support is crucial doesn’t mean it’s easy to operate in the industry.
-With tech support in particular, it can be difficult to obtain the merchant account necessary for running your business.
-That’s because tech support is considered a high risk industry by most payment processors, and generally requires a reliable high risk merchant account provider to get started.
+With tech support in particular, it can be difficult to obtain the processing capabilities necessary for running your business.
+That’s because tech support is considered “high risk” by most payment processors, and generally requires a reliable high risk merchant account provider to get started.

 If you’re reading this article, you’re in luck.
 Motile has solutions for 95.7% of high risk merchants.
 In fact, we specialize in tech support merchants and can offer a wide swath of payment options – ranging from completely free credit card processing to robust ACH processing services and more.
 Keep reading to learn about the 4 key steps that will help you land a merchant account for a tech support company sooner rather than later.

 Step 1: Intimately Understand Your Industry

 The first step to landing a high risk merchant account for tech support is making sure you’ve got a good handle on the basics of the your industry.
 So, let’s get started by taking a look at some trends and stats in the section below.

 The world of tech support is a booming one, and it’s also constantly changing.

 For instance, Capterra’s article on 2018 tech support trends noted in particular the rise of messenger apps.
 These apps are quickly grabbing up a notable share of customer support requests — so much so that by 2019, apps will outgrow and pass traditional social media requests in usage.